Mandy Baker, MS – Executive Program Director, Vice President

-Zac Sherman – Discharge Specialist
+Zac Sherman – Continuum of Care Specialist

 Originally from Dallas, Texas, Zac came to Origins having been involved in addiction and recovery from both sides of the community.
 He battled drug and alcohol addiction for 20 years before discovering and defeating the personal demons which had kept from successfully overcoming this often fatal disease in the past.
 That experience left him with a burning desire to share his newfound understanding with others, hoping they will learn from it and end their addiction without the emotional and physical suffering he endured for so many years.
 He began to use this altruistic attitude by working at a Dallas non-profit agency, primarily helping the indigent population at Crisis and Detoxification Units.
 Now with Origins, using their proven program of recovery within a safe and carefully monitored environment of healing, Zac is able to help others find the same inner strength he did, and continue their lives knowing they are truly free from the burden of addiction.
 He finds that watching these dedicated people grow is the most rewarding experience he could ever hope for.

-Emily Lusk – Discharge Specialist
+Emily Lusk – Continuum of Care Specialist

 Cody Griffin – Continuum of Care Specialist